RPNATION1/ingest-anythingGHOSTAI/README.md

 - The text is extracted from code files using LlamaIndex SimpleDirectoryReader
 - The text is chunked exploiting Chonkie's CodeChunker
 - The chunks are embedded thanks to an Embedding model from Sentence Transformers, OpenAI, Cohere, Jina AI or Model2Vec
 - The embeddings are loaded into a LlamaIndex-compatible vector database

+\*_For web data_

+- HTML content is scraped from URLs with [crawlee](https://crawlee.dev)
+- HTML files are turned into PDFs with PdfItDown
+- The text is extracted from PDF files using LlamaIndex PyMuPdfReader
+- The text is chunked exploiting Chonkie's chunkers
+- The chunks are embedded thanks to an Embedding model from Sentence Transformers, OpenAI, Cohere, Jina AI or Model2Vec
+- The embeddings are loaded into a LlamaIndex-compatible vector database